-Hurricane Delta slams into Mexico near Cancun with Louisiana its next target late Friday
+Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 Delta currently

-Delta was located over the Yucatán Peninsula about 35 miles west of Cancun as of 8 a.m.
-Wednesday, moving northwest at 17 mph.
-The storm had weakened further as it spent more time inland, with maximum winds advertised at 105 mph.
+Delta was located over the Yucatán Peninsula about 65 miles west of Cancun as of 11 a.m.
+Wednesday, moving northwest at 17 mph, about to emerge over the Gulf of Mexico.
+The storm had weakened further crossing the Yucatán, with maximum winds advertised at 105 mph.
 Its central air pressure had increased significantly, a sign that it is no longer lifting and evacuating air at the upper levels as efficiently as before.

 Microwave satellite imagery indicated that Delta’s once pinhole eye had become ragged and disheveled, a much larger eye beginning to form.
 That’s part of the reason the winds contained in the eyewall had decreased; much like a twirling ice skater throwing out his or her arms, a radial expansion connotes a decrease in rotational velocity, or wind speed.